The Photography Assignment

-Sure, they have nice butts, as most cyclists do, but it wasn’t like that.
-I was doing all I could to hang on their wheel to make it home.
+I did all I could to hang on their wheel to make it home.
 I hate giving up.
 I even told them that earlier when I was stretching on the side of the road and Shawn reminded me of the “Never Give Up” on the side of all the AM jerseys.
 I hate giving up.
 With the help of my friends, I made it all the way home AND got the images I needed for the photoshoot.
 I have good friends.
 Thanks guys!

 This ride gave my body the feeling a dirty century usually does.
 But I think we ended up with 46 miles.
-I was even sore the next day.
-I haven’t felt that alive in awhile.
+I was sore the next day too.
+I haven’t felt that alive in a while.
 I needed that.